luciandavila/smartphones-inventory/ruby/app/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop-hq/rubocop) <a href="https://github.com/luciandavila/hiring/actions?query=workflow%3Aci"><img alt="ci status" src="https://github.com/luciandavila/hiring/workflows/ci/badge.svg"></a>

-# Alive App Tecnical Test
+# Alive App Technical Test

-This project has been developed in order to attend the ruby tecnical test from Alive App.
+This project has been developed in order to attend the ruby technical test from Alive App.
 The implementation uses Ruby on Rails.

 In short, the project consists of a smartphones inventory of a virtual store that can be updated through the upload of csv files and also can be filtered through the interface.